Walker InformationOrientations, training walks, teams, incentives, and nutrition

 Those who choose to walk both days get a bit of a bonus: You’ll stay in the gorgeous Atlanta Marriott Marquis Hotel and be treated to a festive event on Saturday night!

-From April until September, we host training walks all around Atlanta.
+Throughout the year, we host training walks all around Atlanta.
 These events give you a great chance to meet fellow walkers, train, and to enjoy a walk with rest stops for snack and water!
 Look on our Calendar for the schedule of 2-Day Training Walks.

 Benefits of Being a Team Member